This article was updated on July 17, 2018.

 How CSR Grows Profit and Market Share

 A solid CSR can also boost your bottom line and keep shareholders happy.
 Project ROI found that corporate responsibility has the potential to increase an organization's market value by up to 6 percent.
 Similarly, it can increase shareholder value by $1.28 billion over 15 years.
 For example, the HBR article cited above explains how IKEA, through its People and Planet initiative, is working toward a supply chain that is 100 percent sustainable by 2020, while also attempting to double sales by the same year.
-The U.S. Postal Service is also focused on CSR strategies that are attainable and able to impact business, and their 2015 Annual Sustainability Report indicates the organization is on target for reducing total facility energy use by 30 percent.
+The U.S. Postal Service is also focused on CSR strategies that are attainable and able to impact business, and their 2017 Annual Sustainability Report indicates the organization reduced total facility energy use by 6.6 percent from 2015 to 2017.
 The Postal Service is pursuing other green measures including diverting solid waste from landfill to recycling and reducing their total postal vehicle petroleum fuel use.

 How can your business sustain — and grow — by making social, environmental and economic changes?
 Your employees are your greatest assets, so work with them to help your executive team create and implement smart and cutting-edge CSR strategies, and you should find success in all three of your vital bottom lines.